cl91/NeptuneOS/readme.md

 Microsoft calls the "NT Executive", the upper layer of the Windows kernel NTOSKRNL, as a user process under the seL4 microkernel.
 The NT Executive implements the so-called NT Native API, the native system call interface of Windows upon which the more familiar Win32 API is built.
-These are exposed to the user mode via stub functions in NTDLL.DLL (a somewhat redundant name if you ask me) with names such as NtCreateProcess.
-The NT Executive is also responsible for the Windows kernel driver interface (known as the Windows driver model), which includes functions like IoConnectInterrupt and IoCallDriver.
+These are exposed to the user mode via stub functions in `NTDLL.DLL` (a somewhat redundant name if you ask me) with names such as `NtCreateProcess`.
+The NT Executive is also responsible for the Windows kernel driver interface (known as the Windows driver model), which includes functions like `IoConnectInterrupt` and `IoCallDriver`.
-On Windows these are loaded into kernel mode and linked with the NTOSKRNL.EXE image.
+On Windows these are loaded into kernel mode and linked with the `NTOSKRNL.EXE` image.
 On Neptune OS, we run all the Windows kernel driver in user mode and they communicate with the NT Executive process via standard seL4 IPC primitives.